 In the delegation was Scott Wiener, California State Senator and former San Francisco District 8 Supervisor.
 Others included California Insurance Commissioner (and the state’s first openly gay person of color elected to the California State Senate) Ricardo Lara; NBA star (and first active NBA player to come out as gay) Jason Collins; and interior design power couple Nate Berkus and Jeremiah Brent.

-But financial resources alone can’t guarantee equal treatment in a country where homophobia and prejudice against Central Americans is still rampant.
+But financial resources alone can’t guarantee equal treatment in a country where homophobia and prejudice against Central Americans are still rampant.
 “Searching for a home is very draining.
 And then to get rejected… us LGBT’s can’t now imagine adding migrant diversity.
-This is why we have to lie,” Rocha said, explaining her decision not to tell the landlord that Jardin serves Central American migrants and the LGBT community.
+This is why we have to lie,” Rocha said, explaining her decision not to tell a prospective landlord that Jardín serves Central American migrants and the LGBT community.

-She said only that it was a rehab home and left it at that.
+She said only that it was a rehab home and made an agreement with the landlord.
 Then, on the week they were set to move, the landlord contacted Rocha to take back the offer.
 Rocha believes it was due to prejudice against either Central American migrants, or the LGBT community, or both.

 There will also be new expenses associated with the move, like additional furniture and appliances.
 Rocha hopes to eventually move towards a more self-sustaining model.